ace5523/ace5523/README.md

 -( My name is Ella, But Ace is fine )-

-If u ever wanna talk emailll meeeeeeeeeeeee

 "Hell is empty, all the devils are here" (Shakespeare)

-Today is April 9.
-On the 11th I go to France (:

 feeling: anxious, excited, nervous, content (:

-I dont feel the need to share my favorite people anymore, I love all of my friends.

-People I dislike: Just Bobby lol. he makes us do conditioning now -_-

 things that annoy me: when people are too scared to talk to me, boring books when Maverick gets my clothes dirty.